Master of Science

 Graduates of our program are prepared for careers in industrial, government, or university laboratories and in secondary schools as teachers of chemistry.
 M.S. graduates find that their experience at UMass Dartmouth also provides excellent preparation for entry into a Ph.D. program.

-Please read our Graduate Fact Sheet for more information on our programs.
+Please read our Graduate Programs Fact Sheet for more information on our programs.